North Branford, Connecticut

 North Branford is a town in New Haven County, Connecticut, United States.
+The town is part of the South Central Connecticut Planning Region.
 The population was 13,544 at the 2020 census.
 The town is primarily known for agriculture and for other points of interest including Lake Gaillard and Northford Ice Pavilion.
-Wallingford, Durham, and North Haven border it to the north- East Haven to the west, Guilford to the east, and Branford to the south.
+Wallingford, Durham, and North Haven border it to the north, East Haven to the west, Guilford to the east, and Branford to the south.

 The town has the neighborhoods of Totoket, Wood Chase, Sea Hill, Twin Lakes, Ashley Park, and Doral Farms.
 North Branford also includes the village of Northford.

 History

 This early mill and farming community incorporated from Branford in 1831.
 The year prior, Maltby Fowler had opened a button-making shop.
 Its success along with the inventiveness of his six sons—who devised a range of machines to produce such things as screws, embossed silk, pins, and horseshoe nails—saw the rise of new manufactures along the town's Farm River.
 By the early 1900s, North Branford's abundant supply of trap rock, a material used for making roadways, made quarrying a growth industry.
 Today, the town's manufacturing sector is concentrated in electronics and electronic components.